k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ### Prerequisite

-* Deploy the Fabric server on a VM with network connectivity to the other servers within the cluster.
+* Deploy the Fabric server on a VM with a network connectivity to the other servers within the cluster.
-* Fabric server Installation package is the same as used for other existing nodes.
+* Fabric server Installation package is the same as the one used for other existing nodes.

 ### Install the Package